 The motorboats are not for individual group use.
 Plans may be made in advance of your arrival to be ferried across the lake.

-Any group may use the kayaks.
+Any group may use the kayaks with proper training and/or supervision.
+Participants will be taught proper handling and use by qualified staff prior to heading out on the water.
+Your group will need to have a lead instructor or hire a small craft facilitator (we can supply options).
+Life jackets must be worn at all times while in a kayak.
 Please note the number of kayaks is limited.
 Antlers has nine kayaks and one tandem while Camp Huntington has 16 kayaks and two tandem.
-A qualified staff member should teach proper handling and care of the kayaks.
-Kayaking equipment includes specific life jackets, spray skirts, paddles and kayaks.
-Life jackets must be worn at all times.
 Water shoes should be worn for kayaking.
 Kayaks are not permitted on the lake after dark.

 D.) Center Vehicles